Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Introduction

 The optimal feedback scheduling codes presented in this paper involve finding a minimal family of partitions over $\left\{1, \dotsc ,n\right\}$ such that no matter which user activity pattern occurs, there is always one partition for which each subset of the partition contains exactly one active user.
 For the case of the fixed-length code, this problem is equivalent to the hypergraph covering problem \cite{Snir1979TheHypergraphs} and the perfect hashing family problem \cite{Fredman1984OnFunctions}.
 This allows the leveraging of classic results in combinatorics to obtain upper and lower bounds on the minimum feedback rate.
-Moreover, practical perfect hashing codes have also been studied in recent literature \cite{Atici2000AFunction}.
-The results in perfect hashing theory can be used to construct explicit feedback codes for optimal collision-free scheduling.
+Moreover, practical perfect hashing codes have also been studied in the literature (e.g., \cite{Atici2000AFunction}).
+This allows us to use the code constructions in perfect hashing theory to design practical feedback codes for optimal collision-free scheduling.

 The rest of the paper is organized as follows.
-Section \ref{sec:setup} defines the minimal feedback problem for collision-free scheduling.
+Section \ref{sec:setup} defines the minimal feedback problem for collision-free scheduling, and the connection to perfect hashing and hypergraph covering.
 We first focus on the $b=k$ case and derive the achievable rates and lower bounds on the minimum feedback in Sections \ref{sec:upper} and \ref{sec:lower}, respectively.
 These results are extended to the case of $b>k$ in Section \ref{sec:tradeoff} and to the case of $b<k$ in Section \ref{sec:multiuser}.
-Finally, connections to perfect hashing and hypergraph covering are explored in Section \ref{sec:hypergraph} and construction of practical codes is discussed in Section \ref{sec:practical}.
+Finally, construction of practical codes is discussed in Section \ref{sec:practical}.